 Afternoon: Immerse yourself in Christmas traditions

 Next, jump on the Tube and spend the afternoon museum-hopping across London.
-Stop off at Old Street to learn about English Christmas traditions at the Geffrye Museum or enjoy a series of seasonal activities at The Charles Dickens Museum, found within easy reach of Russell Square.
+Enjoy a series of seasonal activities at The Charles Dickens Museum, found within easy reach of Russell Square.

 If you’re a fan of Harry Potter, book ahead before taking a trip to Hogwarts in the Snow for a behind-the-scenes look at how the movies were made and see the famous film sets transformed for the Christmas season.

 Evening: Be wowed by Christmas lights

 Add some sparkle to your evening: marvel at the twinkling Christmas lights in London’s West End.
 You’ll find some of the most dazzling decorations and seasonal art installations around Oxford Street, Carnaby and Regent Street.

 Trafalgar Square is also well worth a visit to take snaps of the world-famous Christmas tree and sing along to traditional carols under the stars.
 Then wander over to the gorgeous Covent Garden to admire the festive scenery, before finishing your evening with a well-earned drink in the The Opera Quarter, overlooking the shimmering piazza.

 Sunday in London

 Morning: Enjoy some festive sightseeing

 After breakfast, head to the magnificent court of Somerset House, and be amazed by the wonderful Christmas tree and ice rink.
 Then, enjoy a spot of seasonal sightseeing with a hop on hop off bus tour to see more of the capital’s jolly decorations and famous landmarks.
 Alternatively, embark on a more unusual tour to see a different side to London.

 Afternoon: Visit the Christmas markets